wallarm/product-documentation/docs/2.16/user-guides/blacklist.md

 ## Block Manually

-To start blocking of IP address:
+To start blocking the IP address:

 1. Click the **Block IP or Subnet** button.
 2. Enter a value in the field **IP, range, or subnet**.